 1. Schedule the filming on the weekends.

-“But I want to have a beer with my mates, this makes no sense at all” you ask?
-With no budget filmmaking you will want to look at actors who are up and coming – potentially still at acting school or work full time.
+“But I want to have a beer with my mates, this makes no sense at all,” you ask?
+With no budget filmmaking, you will want to look at actors who are up and coming – potentially still at acting school or work full time.
 The weekend opens up a larger pool of talent who will be keen to work for expenses to gain experience.
 This is also true for the crew as well.
-This is an essential for no budget filmmakers – offer a lovely warm meal and travel expenses, you may unearth the next George Clooney.
+This is essential for no budget filmmakers – offer a lovely warm meal and travel expenses, you may unearth the next George Clooney.

 2. Tailor the script to locations you currently have free access too.

-By tailoring the script to your readily available locations not only saves you a ton of time, it also allows you to save a shed load of money.
+By tailoring the script to your readily available locations not only saves you a ton of time, but it also allows you to save a shed load of money.
 Studios and sets are not cheap!
 Why not film the emotional return of the main character in your Nan’s kitchen, it’s not as glamorous but sure as hell with save you ££££.
-If you have access to the full house see if you can film multiple scenes as this will help
+If you have access to the full house see if you can film multiple scenes as this will help save money.

 3. Have a strategy – You’ll encounter a LOT of surprises.

 Creating your masterpiece will (unfortunately) take much longer than anticipated – but, will be more than worth it.
 This is why you must have a contingency plan.
 Things will never go to plan as you’d like.
-With flexibility and a fluid plan there’s no reason you can’t overcome these obstacles – it’s all about how you react!
+With flexibility and a fluid plan, there’s no reason you can’t overcome these obstacles – it’s all about how you react!
 It’ll be fine… We promise.